|

 mythology, this is the name of a son of the nymph Chloris

-and Zephyrus.
+and the god Zephyrus.

 - CARRAN: